Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: High-redshift quiescent galaxies in simulations and observations

-The sample was targeted with the \acl{wfc3} on the Hubble Space Telescope with the F160W filter (H band) and the G141 grism.
-Targets were selected as $z>2.5$ quiescent galaxy candidates based on photometric classification, excluding potential star-forming contaminants and focusing on the brightest sources with $H\lesssim 22$ for observational reasons \citep[for full details on sample selection see][]{DEugenio_2020_paper, Lustig_2021}. \citet[][]{Deugenio_2020_letter, DEugenio_2020_paper} measured spectroscopic redshifts from grism data between $z=2.4$ and $z=3.2$ (median $z=2.7$) and confirmed quiescence for all targets.
-They found young stellar ages between $300$ and $\SI{800}{Myr}$, consistent with an average formation redshift of $z\approx 3.5$.
+Indeed, this work is partly intended as a simulation analysis counterpart to our previous observational studies of this sample.
+Therefore, we use results from \cite{Deugenio_2020_letter, DEugenio_2020_paper} and \cite{Lustig_2021} as a preferential observational counterpart in the following, specifically commenting on relevant results from other studies as needed.
+We summarise here the main aspects of these observations.
+The sample of ten galaxies was targeted with the \acl{wfc3} on the Hubble Space Telescope with the F160W filter (H band) and the G141 grism.
+Targets were selected as $z>2.5$ quiescent galaxy candidates based on photometric \citep[BzK and UVJ,][]{Daddi_2004_BzK, Williams_2009} classification, excluding potential star-forming contaminants and focusing on the brightest sources with $H\lesssim 22$ for observational reasons \citep[for full details on sample selection see][]{DEugenio_2020_paper, Lustig_2021}.
+As a results, this sample is made of very massive galaxies at this redshift, with nine out of ten sources having estimated stellar masses $\lmass >11$. \citet[][]{Deugenio_2020_letter, DEugenio_2020_paper} measured spectroscopic redshifts from grism data between $z=2.4$ and $z=3.2$ (median $z=2.7$) and confirmed quiescence for all targets, with estimated stellar ages between $300$ and $\SI{800}{Myr}$, consistent with an average formation redshift of $z\approx 3.5$.
 In \cite{Lustig_2021} we analysed the morphology of galaxies in this sample and found high \sersic\ indices and axis ratios (medians $\approx 4.5$ and $0.73$, respectively), pointing towards a largely bulge dominated population among quiescent galaxies already at $z\approx 3$.
 For further details we refer to the aforementioned papers.